a 501c3 Non-Profit Organization affiliated with St. Miriam Parish & Friary and the Ecumenical Order of Charity

 Services Offered at Bethlehem House Ministries

-Our "It Takes A Village" Project helps provide food, shelter, clothing, medicine, education as well as other services and opportunities to young people in Africa that we have "adopted" and taken under our wings for several years now.
-The need is great and resources are few.
-Consider making a small monthly contribution to this most worthy and noble cause.
+Our "It Takes A Village" Project helps provide food, shelter, clothing, medicine, emergency funds, education as well as other services and opportunities to young people in Africa that we have "adopted" and taken under our wings for several years now.

 CashApp: